-When a logo designer has done a great job, his design can become a short and simple way of referring to a business and all that it can offer.
+When a logo designer, such as logo design florida, has done a great job, his design can become a short and simple way of referring to a business and all that it can offer.
 However, coming up with a winning logo design takes more than just adding some color and selecting a cool font.

 To ensure that the logo design process runs smoothly, here are five things that every business should do before enlisting the services of a logo designer.